danilovpy/MagicLinkApp/README.md

 # MagicLinkApp

 MagicLinkApp creates a magic link for a specific user and emails him the link.
-After clicking a link user becomes authenticated until he clicks logout.
+After clicking a link- user becomes authenticated until he clicks logout.
 There is also a counter of how many times a user clicked the link, or pasted it into the browser.

 # Technologies used: